-The Institute invites you to join us for our 20th anniversary celebration in preserving the legacy of the Second World War with distinguished public servant, lawyer, and FSU alumnus Peter M. Dunbar.
-This lecture, titled “A Son Discovers His Father’s War: Before They Were the Black Sheep” will follow the story of his father, Carl O. Dunbar, and his time in a Marine Corps fighter squadron in the Pacific Theatre of World War II.
+The Institute celebrated our 20th anniversary celebration in preserving the legacy of the Second World War with distinguished public servant, lawyer, and FSU alumnus Peter M. Dunbar.
+This lecture, titled “A Son Discovers His Father’s War: Before They Were the Black Sheep” followed the story of his father, Carl O. Dunbar, and his time in a Marine Corps fighter squadron in the Pacific Theatre of World War II.

 Peter Dunbar is the managing attorney of the Tallahassee office of Dean, Mead & Dunbar law firm.
 He is an honors graduate from the College of Law at Florida State University.
 Prior to returning to private practice, he served as General Counsel and Director of Legislative Affairs for the Office of the Governor and later as the Governor’s Chief of Staff during the transition period between the administrations of Governors Martinez and Chiles.
 Mr. Dunbar served as a member of the Florida House of Representatives for ten years; and he served two terms as a member of the Florida Commission on Ethics and was the Commission’s Chair in 1999 and 2000.
 He is the author of 5 books on community association housing, including The Condominium Concept, The Law of Florida Homeowners Associations and The Resident-Owned Community Guide for Florida Cooperatives.
 His most recent book, Before They Were the Black Sheep, is a historical account of a Marine Corps fighter squadron during the Battle for the Solomon Islands in 1943.

 November 7, 2017 - Movie Showing - The Best Years of Our Lives